 What You Should and Shouldn’t Flush Down the Toilet

 Being green and conscious of how our actions impact the world is more important than ever, especially since we’ve all seen the effects that carelessness has had on our planet.
-Hearing the news is enough to raise alarm bells, what with football pitch size fatbergs causing floods and million pounds of damage, and littered seas – so let’s work together to prevent it.
+Hearing the news is enough to raise alarm bells, what with football pitch size fatbergs causing floods and millions of pounds of damage, and littered seas – so let’s work together to prevent it.
 Understanding the basics like what you can and can’t flush down your toilet is the first step in the right direction.

 Shocking – we know, but pets have been found in the sewers, including hamsters, guinea pigs and goldfish.
 If your pet died, it’s likely it was a result of disease or parasite, which can be passed through the sewers.
-Flushing dead corpses will block drains and sewers, contaminating all water passing through.
+Flushing corpses will block drains and sewers, contaminating all water passing through.

 - Wet wipes